actions/toolkit/packages/artifact/README.md

 ## Usage

-You can use this package to interact with the actions artifact service to upload and download artifacts.
+You can use this package to interact with the actions artifacts.
 - [Upload an Artifact](##Upload-an-Artifact)
 - [Download a Single Artifact](##Download-a-Single-Artifact)
 - [Download All Artifacts](##Download-all-Artifacts)